isomerpages/sportsg-sportcares/_initiatives/Communities of Care Grant.md

 ### SportCares Communities of Care Grants

-Looking for funding to bring a sports programme to the community you live or work in?

-SportCares offers two types of Communities of Care (COC) grants to help individuals and organisations bring their programmes to the communities we serve.
+The SportCares Communities of Care (COC) grants support the development of sports programmes that promote social good.
+The grants aim to empower individuals and organisations who are focused on using sport as a tool for community development.

+The objectives of the COC grants are to:
+* Support long-term, regular programmes that empower the vulnerable and underserved groups through sport;
+* Foster equal access to sports opportunities for the vulnerable and underserved groups;
+* Promote innovative and collaborative efforts that uses sport to build communities and achieve social inclusion; and
+* Establish sustainable strategic partnerships with organisations that promote prosocial initiatives.

 ### Types of COC Grants